rimakogni/de-prep-steps/test_api/plan.md

 - typing? (for the type checking tasks might be a bit strange, unless we use the pydantic type error)
 - Move all katas into root(?) and move testing into the .py files(same files as katas).
 - leave data in tests.

+- Use if statements with custom errors instead of asserting in code (appaz shouldnt use assert in prod code)